 You can rearrange columns based on which ones you want your team to focus on first.

 - Lead tracking.
-Sales teams can use a Kanban board to track their leads.
+Sales teams can use a Kanban board to track their management of leads, time spent per conversion, and more .
 Each card can represent a client.
 This card will move through the sales cycle, with columns created for “Lead In,” “Contact made,” “Meeting Arranged,” etc.

 The benefits of using Kanban for project management